NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

       * I2C
 * Power
   * Voltage limits: 3.3 ~ 5V
-  * Power consumption: ~0.5mA @ 4.5V, take reading every 60 seconds, then power down **@bschulz1701 Update once you get notebook from lab**
+  * Power consumption: ~0.5mA @ 4.5V, take reading every 60 seconds, then power down
   * Power conditioning: Provides an onboard, high power, step up to 5V to allow for interface to 3.3V loggers
 * Fault recovery: Using intermediate system to emulate an I2C connection prevents a global lockup of the logger system
 * Status LED